hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             </td>
             <td>
-                [orjson](https://github.com/ijl/orjson) provides superior performance over the built-in json module.
-Please see their readme for an overview of features.
+                The [orjson](https://github.com/ijl/orjson) library provides superior performance over the built-in json module.
+Please see their readme for an overview of features and performance/runtime comparisons.

 One note is: `orjson.dumps` serializes to `bytes`, instead of `str`, so it's not a drop in replacement.
+Edit: it also omits whitespace between keys and values. i.e. json.dumps: `{"k": [1, 2, 3]}`. orjson.dumps:  `{"k":[1,2,3]}`

 There are 449 usages of `json.dumps` throughout the codebase.
-To refactor, I would just want to regex replace all of those with `orjson.dumps`, but then it would require appending `.decode()` as well.
+To refactor, I would just want to regex replace all of those with `orjson.dumps`, but then it would require appending `.decode()` as well (for bytes -> string).

 That inspired me to create a JsonUtil class in `utils.json.py`.
 So, I could replace all instances of `json.loads` and `json.dumps` with `JsonUtil.*`.